 Q: How do I choose the correct light for my application?

-A: Go to the “Products at a Glance” section of this website.
-Review the information presented in the table and click on individual products for their specifications.
+A: Go to the Product Selector section of this website.
+Select the desired parameters presented in the left-hand side of the page and click on individual products for their information/specifications.

 Q: What is the difference between lumens and candlepower?

 A: Read the "Lumens and Candlepower (Candela Peak Beam Intensity)" section of the Guide to Choosing the Right Light.